NissesSenap/blog/content/blog/azure_hugo_ci.md

 The deployment job will do the following

 * Only trigger on a merge to master, never on a PR
-* Set 2 variabels for reusability
+* Set 2 variables for reusability
-* Download hugo and chmod it, **NOTE** how to call the variabels
+* Download Hugo and chmod it, **NOTE** how to call the variables
 * Add my submodule, build the page to the docs folder
 * Add the changes to a commit
-* Download the secure file, it's reachable using envionrment variabels.
+* Download the secure file, it's reachable using environment variables.
 * Create the .ssh folder, add the private ssh-key
-* Add github as a known host
+* Add GitHub as a known host
 * Push to the master branch
-* Be extra sure we don't create a infinate loop.
+* Be extra sure we don't create a infinite loop.

 Now you should be able to run your own static webpage using GitHub for hosting, Hugo as generator and Azure Pipeline for CI/CD.